-Theoretically, tunneling ionization of atoms and molecules in a strong laser field could be understood with the quantum-orbit (QO) model.
-In the QO model, the relationship between the ionization time and the final momentum of photoelectrons for each orbit was established.
-For plenty of the time-resolved measurements, the attosecond dynamics were extracted based on this concept.
-Is 22 The concept of the QO model also provides a transparent picture for dynamics of various tunneling-triggered processes.
+Theoretically, tunneling ionization of atoms and molecules in a strong laser field could be understood with the quantum-orbit (QO) model.17 In the QO model, the relationship between the ionization time and the final momentum of photoelectrons for each orbit was established.
+For plenty of the time-resolved measurements, the attosecond dynamics were extracted based on this concept.^{18-22} The concept of the QO model also provides a transparent picture for dynamics of various tunneling-triggered processes.

-One intrinsic issue in the QO model of tunneling ionization is that for the same final momentum multiple quantum orbits are involved.
-17,23,24 The interferences of these orbits obscure the insights into the attosecond time-resolved information recorded by the photoelectrons.
-Thus, identifying the quantum orbits is a prerequisite for understanding the dynamics of the strong field processes and for the time-resolved measurements.
-Specifically, there are two types of orbits within one optical cycle for strong-field tunneling ionization, referred to as the long and short orbits, which correspond to the electrons tunneling being ionized during the adjacent ascending and descending quarter cycles of electric field, respectively.
-For the electron ionized during the descending quarter cycle (the long orbit), the electron could return back to the parent ion, resulting in high-order harmonic generation or high-energy photoelectrons, while the electron ionized during the ascending quarter cycle (the short orbit) usually does not contribute to these signals.
+during the adjacent ascending and descending quarter cycles of electric field, respectively.^{25,26} For the electron ionized during the descending quarter cycle (the long orbit), the electron could return back to the parent ion, resulting in high-order harmonic generation or high-energy photoelectrons, while the electron ionized during the ascending quarter cycle (the short orbit) usually does not contribute to these signals.
 Thus, for the measurements based on these signals, only the long orbit is involved.
-However, for the photoelectrons with low energy (lower than $2U_p$ , where $U_p$ is the ponderomotive energy), which has also been widely used to extract ultrafast electron dynamic information, 18-22 both the long and short orbits contribute.
+However, for the photoelectrons with low energy (lower than $2U_p$, where U_p is the ponderomotive energy), which has also been widely used to extract ultrafast electron dynamic information,18-22 both the long and short orbits contribute.
 Due to the Coulomb focusing effect after tunneling, it is accepted that the long orbit dominates over the short orbit for the signals in the photoelectron momentum distribution (PEMD), and thus temporal information is usually obtained based on the assumption that the long orbit contributes exclusively.
 Obviously, this approximation is questionable.
-In a recent experiment, it has been shown that the extracted ionization time with this approximation deviates significantly from the theoretical prediction.
-Recently, with the scheme of an orthogonal two-color field, the relative contributions of the long and short orbits were theoretically estimated.
-28,29 In that scheme, the relative contributions were obtained with two time-to-momentum maps of the short and long orbits.
-However, the effect of the Coulomb interaction on the ionization time in the orthogonal two-color field cannot be measured, 30 and thus the maps used there are calculated based on a strong-field approximation where the ionization time is inaccurate.
-Instead, the parallel two-color field could record the Coulomb effect on the ionization time, and it can be employed to identify the contributions of the long and short orbits.
-So, in this study, we perform a combined experimental and theoretical study to determine the relative contributions of the long and short orbits in tunneling ionization with the parallel two-color field.
+In a recent experiment, it has been shown that the extracted ionization time with this approximation deviates significantly from the theoretical prediction.27 Recently, with the scheme of an orthogonal two-color field, the relative contributions of the long and short orbits were theoretically estimated.^{28,29} In that scheme, the relative contributions were obtained with two time-to-momentum maps of the short and long orbits.
+However, the effect of the Coulomb interaction on the ionization time in the orthogonal two-color field cannot be measured,30 and thus the maps used there are calculated based on a strong-field approximation where the ionization time is inaccurate.
+Instead, the parallel two-color field could record the Coulomb effect on the ionization time, and it can be employed to identify the contributions of the long and short orbits.30 So, in this study, we perform a combined experimental and theoretical study to determine the relative contributions of the long and short orbits in tunneling ionization with the parallel two-color field.
 We monitor the photoelectron yield as a function of the relative phase at each momentum of the PEMD.
 This relative phase dependence of the signal is determined by the ionization time, and thus it is different for the long and short orbits.
 With the Coulomb-corrected strong-field approximation (CCSFA), we calculate the relative phase dependences of the photoelectron yields for the long and short orbits separately.
 By comparing the measured relative phase dependence of the photoelectron yield with these theoretical data, the individual contributions of the long and short orbits in tunneling ionization are qualitatively determined.
 The obtained results show that their contributions depend on both the longitudinal and transverse momenta, and in certain regions of the PEMD, the contributions from the short orbit could be even higher than that of the long orbit.
 This information is crucial for accurately determining the ionization time of photoelectron in the PEMD, which is the basis of the time-resolved measurements with the photoelectron from tunneling.